 - Scleroderma is a disease of the connective tissue featuring skin thickening that can involve scarring, blood vessel problems, varying degrees of inflammation, and is associated with an overactive immune system.

 - CREST syndrome is a limited form of systemic sclerosis.

 - Patients with scleroderma can have specific antibodies (ANA, anticentromere, or antitopoisomerase) in their blood that suggest autoimmunity.

 - Treatment of scleroderma is primarily directed toward the particular individual's symptoms.

 What is scleroderma?

-Scleroderma is an autoimmune disease of the connective tissue featuring skin thickening, spontaneous scarring, blood vessel disease, and varying degrees of inflammation, associated with an overactive immune system.
+Scleroderma is an autoimmune disease of the connective tissue characterized by skin thickening, spontaneous scarring, blood vessel disease, and varying degrees of inflammation, associated with an overactive immune system.
 Autoimmune diseases are illnesses that occur when the body's tissues are attacked by its own immune system.
-Scleroderma is characterized by the formation of scar tissue (fibrosis) in the skin and, potentially, the organs of the body.
+Scleroderma is characterized by the formation of scar tissue (fibrosis) in the skin and, potentially, in the organs of the body.
 This leads to thickness and firmness of involved skin.